 This was the next cream I was prescribed by a different health care practitioner.
 Clotrimazole is an anti-fungal agent from the azole category of anti-fungals.
 They have a significant amount of medical research behind them and are generally viewed as safe for external usage.

 For me the clotrimazole worked or about a week, but towards the end of the two week treatment period results disappeared and the seborrheic dermatitis quickly came back (even while I was still using the product).
 At this point, though, I wasn’t only fighting the seborrheic dermatitis around the nose, but it had already spread to other portions of my face.

-Upon further research it seems that from the different azoles, ketacanazole appears to be the most effective (source).
+Upon further research it seems that from the different azoles, ketoconazole appears to be the most effective (8).
 The ones tested in the linked study were: ketoconazole, bifonazole, miconazole, clotrimazole, flutrimazole, sertaconazole (listed in descending order of effectiveness).

 Based on this, perhaps the clotrimazole was just a poor choice out of the available options.

 Here in Canada, these creams are not available over the counter and a prescription is needed.
 However, Nizoral (a shampoo that contains ketoconazole) is available for purchase in most stores without prescription.
-My experience with this product was unfavourable as it was far too strong for my skin (more details available here).
+My experience with this product was unfavorable as it was far too strong for my skin (more details available here.